neontribe/my-best-life/content/services/big-up-communities-11465.md

   imageAlt: ""
 interests: ["Outdoor Activities"]
 feelings:
+description: >
-description: "We will be running a summer playscheme for young people aged 8 to 16 years.
+  We will be running a summer playscheme for young people aged 8 to 16 years.
 Activities include adventure play, football, basketball, organised games, music production, MMA fitness and art and crafts.

-For up to date information of our activities please follow us on Instagram @bigupcommunities "
+  For up to date information of our activities please follow us on Instagram @bigupcommunities
 costValue: 0
 costQualifier:
 format: Meeting a group of people
-expectation: ""
+expectation: >

 email: admin@bigupcommunities.com
 phone: 07436 918 367
 website: https://www.bigupcommunities.com/